GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

 2. Modify the code to add types to the variable declarations.
 The resulting JavaScript should look the same as the original example when you're done.

     ```javascript
+    /*  EXERCISE 1
+        TODO: Modify the code to add types to the variable declarations.
+        The resulting JavaScript should look the same as the original example when you're done. */

     let firstName;
     let lastName;
     let fullName;